ibm-cloud-docs/vpc/delete-vpc.md

 | In Instance | Can contain | Can attach to | Has Status? | Automatically deleted when instance is deleted | Automatically detached when deleted |
 | ---------------- | ----------------------------------------- | --------------------------- | ------ | ---------------------------------------------- | ----------------------------------- |
 | Network interface | --- | Subnets, floating IP, security groups | No | Yes | Yes |
 {: caption="Table 4.
-Information for deleting instances" caption-side="top"}
+Information for deleting instances" caption-side="bottom"}

 ### Load Balancer
 {: #deleting-lb}